Understanding how to find and use good quality academic sources is essential to becoming an independent learner.

 Use your online module resource lists to find sources recommended by your lecturers.
 To succeed in your course you are expected to read widely and find your own resources too.
 You'll need to develop independent search strategies, and explore our books, ebooks and articles on Library Search.
 Discover more about finding sources and evaluating sources or browse subject specific resources, including specialist databases, on our subject guides.

-For help with building an effective library search or finding specialist resources for assignments, including your independent study, join a Discovery Session or consider booking an appointment with your Academic Liaison Librarian.
+For help with building an effective library search or finding specialist resources for assignments, including your independent study, join a Study Skills Live session or consider booking an appointment with your Academic Liaison Librarian.

 To succeed in second year and beyond, you will need to evaluate arguments you read and make connections between different sources; this is called critical reading.
 Learn more about developing a reading strategy to help you engage with resources, ask questions and develop your own arguments.